Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

 - Using the DNS service.

-Transfer my domain: as above, the setting for name servers will be done automatically.
-However, here a fee might need to be paid.
+Transfer my domain: as above, the name server settings will be done automatically.
+However, here a fee may need to be paid.

 Use DNS service: only DNS settings will be made.
-However, the settings for name servers will have to be done by us.
+However, the name server settings will have to be done by us.

-The first record that must be entered is awverify.CustomDomain.com which points to awverify.CustomDomain.azurewebsites.net.
+The first record that must be entered is awverify.CustomDomain.com pointing to awverify.CustomDomain.azurewebsites.net.
 This confirms that we are the administrators or owners of the respective domain.

 We need to create the CNAMEs: